MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/language.md

 ## Trigger phrases and slot filling

 When developing intelligent application workloads, it's essential to use native capabilities for better intent recognition and efficient conversations.
 Start by defining topic trigger phrases, which can be derived from existing FAQ bases and chat transcripts to ensure relevance and accuracy.
 Consider your expected use of entities, such as using regular expressions to identify order IDs, prebuilt entities for emails, and closed lists for operation types with synonyms.
 Additionally, plan how you will test topic triggering with test utterances to validate and refine the accuracy of your intent recognition and entity extraction processes.
-By focusing on these best practices, you can create more effective and responsive intelligent applications.
+Learn more: [Deployment and testing](publishing.md)

 ### Trigger phrases